Michigan Hit and Run Laws: Penalties and What to Do

 Under Michigan law (Section 257.619), if you know or have reason to believe you have been involved in an accident, you must:

-- Provide your information to the struck person, a passenger in the struck vehicle, or a law enforcement officer:
+- Provide your information to the other party or a law enforcement officer, including your name, address, and vehicle registration number.

-- Render reasonable assistance to anyone who needs it
+- Render reasonable assistance to any person who needs medical attention, including arranging transportation to a hospital if necessary.

-Exception: If you have a “reasonable and honest belief that remaining at the scene will result in further harm,” you may leave to immediately report the accident to police.
-However, you must still fulfill the information exchange requirements.
+Michigan law explicitly recognizes a safety exception.
+If you have a "reasonable and honest belief that remaining at the scene will result in further harm," you may leave to immediately report the accident to the nearest police agency.
+However, you must still fulfill the information exchange requirements of Section 619.

-Leaving the scene of an accident resulting in injury (but not serious impairment or death) is a misdemeanor punishable by:
+Leaving the scene of an accident that causes injury (but not serious impairment of body function or death) is a misdemeanor punishable by:

 - Up to 1 year in jail